 Ethos is a persuasive technique used in writing or speaking that appeals to the audience’s values and beliefs.
 It can often be seen as an effective strategy because it helps writers seem knowledgeable, trustworthy, authoritative, reliable–even “right.”
 However, authors must present themselves as competent when using this rhetorical style with their audience in mind.

-Many people think that ethos is the best rhetorical strategy because it is the most natural way of convincing someone.
-Ethos is persuasive because it appeals to our moral values and convinces us that a speaker is worthy of trust.
+Many people think that Ethos is the best rhetorical strategy because it is the most natural way of convincing someone.
+In addition, Ethos is persuasive because it appeals to our moral values and convinces us that a speaker is worthy of trust.

 Appeal to Ethos – the author is an expert in this field, and we should trust their opinion because they know what they’re talking about.

 Pathos is one of the three rhetorical strategies that Aristotle developed in his Rhetoric.
 Its name comes from a Greek word meaning “emotion.”
-Pathos, different from logos and ethos, require arguments or logical reasoning, instead solely relying on emotion to sway an audience- usual sympathy for what they are saying.
+Pathos, different from logos and Ethos, require arguments or logical reasoning instead of solely relying on emotion to sway an audience- usually sympathy for what they are saying.

 Appeal to Pathos – emotions are powerful persuaders, and using emotional triggers will make your audience more likely to accept your argument.

-Logos is Greek for “word,” but it’s not just about using words – it’s also about how you use them.
+Logos is Greek for “word,” but it’s not just about using words but also how you use them.
 Logos is a classical rhetorical device that appeals to the audience’s reason and logic.
 It involves presenting logical arguments to persuade the audience.
-This could be done by using compelling statistics, objective facts and figures, or persuasive analogies.
+This could be done using compelling statistics, objective facts, figures, or persuasive analogies.

 Some logos examples: